kpawelczak/fxc-re/README.md

 **Introduction**

- Forex Calculator is simple tool for traders, that seek better view of their transactions in the Forex market or to make more appropriate trading decisions.
+ Forex Calculators are simple tools for traders, that seek better view of their transactions in the Forex market or to make more appropriate trading decisions.

 It includes three calculators:
 * _Fibonacci_ - will calculate Fibonacci retracements (23.6%, 38.2%, 50%, 61.8%) based on three values: **high, low and type**